-Greg Luianoff and Jonathan Haidt coined the phrase “coddling of the American mind” in their Atlantic article and subsequent book by the same title.
+Greg Lukianoff and Jonathan Haidt coined the phrase “coddling of the American mind” in their Atlantic article and subsequent book by the same title.
 They lament the unintended consequences of an over-protective culture that shields people from reality, ideas, diverse thinking, and risk.
 They wisely conclude that coddling hampers growth and development.
 Reading the book made me think about parenting, kid’s and student ministry, and the temptation to coddle.
 Here are three common ways churches can coddle the next generation – either unintentionally or intentionally.

 1. Dumbing Down the Message